 Alright, but this still poses the question: How can a nut-allergic individual at their coffee shop know that what’s called nut isn’t, in fact, a nut?

 When an Allergic Living contributor visited a store in Reno, Nevada recently, Starbucks’ signage was not illuminating.
-In better news, “we are actively working to make allergen information for our beverage selections available online,” Saunoris wrote in a followup email.
+“We are actively working to make allergen information for our beverage selections available online,” Saunoris wrote in a followup email.

 “In the meantime, if a customer has an allergen concern, they are encouraged to ask our baristas to check the ingredient labels in-store or contact our customer service team at any time.”
 Consumers can visit Starbucks’ communications website to find information on how to contact them for additional information.